-21 Adapt teaching to respond to the strengths and needs of all pupils Honeybourne, V. (2018) The Neurodiverse Classroom: A Teacher's Guide to Individual Learning Needs and How to Meet Them.
-Jessica Kingsley Publishers.
-Whittaker, P. and Hayes, R. (2018) Essential Tips for the Inclusive Secondary Classroom: A Road Map to Quality-First Teaching.
-London: Routledge.
-Wood, R. (2019) Inclusive Education for Autistic Children: Helping Children and Young People to Learn and Flourish in the Classroom.
-Jessica Kingsley Publishers.
-21 Thu am IPP Key theories and research which inform the learning and teaching of young people with specific needs, including sociological and psychological perspectives and approaches Set high expectations which inspire, motivate and challenge pupils Adapt teaching to respond to the strengths and needs of all pupils Make accurate and productive use of assessment Professional behaviours Learn that: Engaging in high-quality professional development can help teachers improve.
-Suggested reading Devi, A. and Hollis, E. (2020) Essential Guides for Early Career Teachers: Special Educational Needs and Disability.
+Key theories and research which inform the learning and teaching of young people with specific needs, including sociological and psychological perspectives and approaches TS1 Set high expectations which inspire, motivate and challenge pupils TS5 Adapt teaching to respond to the strengths and needs of all pupils TS6 Make accurate and productive use of assessment Engaging in high-quality professional development can help teachers improve.
+Devi, A. and Hollis, E. (2020) Essential Guides for Early Career Teachers: Special Educational Needs and Disability.
 Critical Publishing Ltd. Hodkinson, A. (2019) Key Issues in Special Educational Needs and Inclusion.
 3rd ed.
 London: Sage.
-Whittaker, P. and Hayes, R. (2018) Essential Tips for the Inclusive Secondary Classroom: A Road Map to Quality-First Teaching.
-London: Routledge.
 Wood, R. (2019) Inclusive Education for Autistic Children: Helping Children and Young People to Learn and Flourish in the Classroom.
 Jessica Kingsley Publishers.

-Thu pm Adaptive teaching across a range of complex alternative contexts in the secondary sector Plan and teach well-structured lessons Adapt teaching to respond to the strengths and needs of all pupils Manage behaviour effectively to ensure a good and safe learning environment Learn that: 1.
-Teachers can make valuable contributions to the wider life of the school in a broad range of ways, including by supporting and developing effective professional relationships with colleagues.
-2. Building effective relationships with parents, carers and families can improve pupils' motivation, behaviour and academic success.
+Thu pm Adaptive teaching across a range of complex alternative contexts in the primary sector TS4 Plan and teach well-structured lessons TS5 Adapt teaching to respond to the strengths and needs of all pupils Teachers can make valuable contributions to the wider life of the school in a broad range of ways, including by supporting and developing effective professional relationships with colleagues.
+Building effective relationships with parents, carers and families can improve pupils' motivation, behaviour and academic success.

+TS7 Manage behaviour effectively to ensure a good and safe learning environment

-Fri am PP3 Content knowledge and professional practice skills in relation to alternative pedagogy Promote good progress and outcomes by pupils Demonstrate good subject and curriculum knowledge Plan and teach well-structured lessons Make accurate and productive use of assessment
+Fri am PP3

+Content knowledge and professional practice skills in relation to alternative pedagogy TS2 Promote good progress and outcomes by pupils TS3 Demonstrate good subject and curriculum knowledge TS4 Plan and teach well-structured lessons TS6 Make accurate and productive use of assessment

 Fri pm Tutorials

 22

 Fri am Independent study

 Fri pm Independent study

 23

-Fri am Preparing to return to placement A
+Preparing to return to placement A

-· · · · · · · · · · · · · · · · · · ·

-Reviewing the placement

-experiences.

-Work with peers and tutors to
+Reviewing the placement experiences.
+Work with peers and

-identify areas for further
+tutors to identify areas for further development.

-development.

-Identify the Teachers'

-Standards that require further
+Standards that require

-experience.

-Fri pm Independent study
+•

-24 HALF TERM
+HALF TERM

-25

-Fri am Preparing to return to placement A
+Preparing to return to placement A

-Reviewing the placement

-experiences.

-Work with peers and tutors to
+Reviewing the placement experiences.
+Work with peers and tutors to identify areas

-identify areas for further

-development.

-Identify the Teachers'

-Standards that require further
+Identify the Teachers' Standards that require

-Eui unun experience.

-Fri pm 26 Independent study
+Independent study

+Reviewing the placement experiences.
+Work with peers and tutors to identify areas for further development.
+Identify the Teachers' Standards that require further experience.
+Independent study Preparing to return to placement A Reviewing the placement experiences.
+Work with peers and tutors to identify areas for further development.
+Identify the Teachers' Standards that require further experience.
+Reviewing the placement experiences.
+Work with peers and tutors to identify areas for further development.
+Identify the Teachers' Standards that require further experience.
+Independent study HALF TERM Preparing to return to placement A Reviewing the placement experiences.
+Work with peers and tutors to identify areas for further development.
+Identify the Teachers' Standards that require further experience.

-Z6 Fri am Tutorials and IDI support
+Fri am Tutorials and IPJ support

-FII dill Tutorials and IPJ supportChecking that review of
+Checking that review of

-Checking that review of placements and targets are
+placements and targets

-realistic.
+are realistic.

-Fri pm Tutorials and IPJ support
+Fri Tutorials and IPJ support

+pm

-FINAL BLOCK PLACEMENT
+ASSESSED FINAL BLOCK PLACEMENT

-ASSESSED